deartc/DanceMusic/README.md

 Group 3: Optimizing a Database

 I included the following third feature:   Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.

+UPDATE music AS m
+SET albumID = (SELECT albumID FROM albumList AS a WHERE m.songalbum = a.album)
+WHERE albumID IS NULL
+  AND EXISTS (SELECT 1 FROM albumList AS a WHERE m.songalbum = a.album) ;

 I did not include the folowing third features: